HuanMeng-official/LumenFlow/README.md

 ### Services

-- `AIService`: Handles communication with OpenAI and Google Gemini APIs, including request formatting, response parsing, and multi-modal support
+- `AIService`: Handles communication with OpenAI, Google Gemini, and DeepSeek APIs, including request formatting, response parsing, and multi-modal support
 - `ConversationService`: Manages local conversation storage and retrieval
 - `SettingsService`: Manages application settings and configuration
 - `UserService`: Manages user profile data
 - `FileService`: Handles file operations, including reading, processing, and extracting content from attachments
 - `PromptService`: Manages prompt preset data and configuration

+### AI Providers

+The application uses a provider-based architecture for AI integration:

+- `AIProvider`: Abstract base class defining the interface for all AI providers
+- `OpenAIProvider`: Implementation for OpenAI API with multi-modal support
+- `GeminiProvider`: Implementation for Google Gemini API with multi-modal support
+- `DeepSeekProvider`: Implementation for DeepSeek API with text-only support

+This architecture allows for easy addition of new AI providers while maintaining a consistent interface across all providers.

 ## Configuration

 Before using the application, you need to configure it with your AI API keys:

 1. Navigate to the Settings screen
-2. Enter your OpenAI API key and/or Google Gemini API key
+2. Enter your API Key
-3. Select your preferred AI provider (OpenAI or Gemini)
+3. Select your preferred AI provider (OpenAI, Gemini, or DeepSeek)
 4. Optionally adjust model parameters (model, temperature, max tokens)

 ### Supported AI Providers